PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/error_handling_en.md

   [operator < reshape2 > error]  [operator < run_program > error]
 ```

-In the above exception, in addition to hiding part of the error stack and locating the error to the dynamic graph code un-transformed, the error information includes the c++ error stack `C++ Traceback` and `Error Message Summary`, which are the exception from C++ and are displayed in Python exception after processing.
+In the above exception, in addition to hiding part of the error stack and locating the error to the un-transformed dynamic graph code, the error information includes the c++ error stack `C++ Traceback` and `Error Message Summary`, which are the exception from C++ and are displayed in Python exception after processing.